gypsy-11/howtofundtravel/public/blog/best-tools-2025-start-online-business-fund-travel.md

 **Pro tip:** Set up Stripe Atlas if you want to incorporate your business in the US while living abroad.

-### 2. **ConvertKit** - Email Marketing
+### 2. **MailerLite** - Email Marketing
 **Why it's essential:** Email marketing has a 4,200% ROI.
 That's not a typo.
-ConvertKit is built specifically for creators and small businesses.
+MailerLite is built specifically for beginners, creators and online businesses.
+Plus it integrates well with AI tools to help you get more out of your AI systems and set ups.

 **Best for:** Building an audience and selling digital products **Cost:** Free up to 1,000 subscribers, then $29/month **Travel-friendly:** ✅ Automated sequences work while you sleep

-**Pro tip:** Use ConvertKit's landing page builder to create high-converting opt-in pages without needing a separate tool.
+**Pro tip:** Connect your landing pages to MailerLite using your AI tools and the MailerLite MCP.

 ### 3. **Notion** - Business Management
 **Why it's essential:** Your business brain needs to be organized and accessible from anywhere.
 Notion is the digital nomad's best friend.